eibarra0/TGFITeX/README.md

 ### How do I get set up? ##

 You can fork the repository and use it locally, but any modification to improve the format will be warmly welcomed after approval by the owner.
-You will need LaTeX tools installed in your system, or opt for other online solutions.
+You will need LaTeX tools installed in your system, or opt for other in-cloud solutions.

 LaTeX is available for many systems including Windows, Linux and Mac OS X. Check the webpage for the LaTex project for more information: <https://latex-project.org/ftp.html>.